PhilipGriffith/AHPy/README.md

 >>> parent.add_children([child1, child2])
 ```

 The global and target weights of the Compare objects in a hierarchy are updated as the hierarchy is constructed.
 Each time `add_children()` is called, the parent object's descendants' global weights are updated accordingly.
 For this reason, the order in which the hierarchy is constructed is important: while it is possible to construct the hierarchy in any order, **it is best practice to construct the hierarchy by beginning with the Compare objects on the *lowest* level and then working *upwards***.
-This will help to avoid unwittingly creating levels that have not been updated with their children's information.
+This will help to avoid unwittingly creating higher levels that have not been updated with their children's information.

 The precision of the target weights are also updated as the hierarchy is constructed.
 Each time `add_children()` is called, the precision of the parent object's target weights is set to equal the lowest precision of its child objects.
-Because lower precision propagates up through the hierarchy, the final target weights will always have the same level of precision as the hierachy's least precise Compare object.
+Because lower precision propagates up through the hierarchy, *the final target weights will always have the same level of precision as the hierachy's least precise Compare object*.
 This also means that it is possible for the precision of a Compare object's target weights to be different from the precision of its local and global weights.

 ### Compare.recompute()

 **If the hierarchy is *not* constructed by beginning with the Compare objects on the lowest level and then working upwards, the final step of construction MUST be to call `recompute()` on the Compare object at the hierarchy's highest level**.

-Computation of the target and global weights in a hierarchy begins with the Compare object on which `add_children()` was called and then proceeds *down* through that object's descendants.
-Because of this, constructing a hierarchy by beginning with Compare objects at higher levels and working down will result in weights at higher levels that have not been updated with their children's information.
-Calling `recompute()` on the hierarchy's *highest* Compare object after the hierarchy has been built insures that both the target weights and the global weights of each Compare object in the hierarchy are correctly computed.
-Again, for this reason **it is best practice to construct the hierarchy by beginning with the Compare objects on the *lowest* level and then working *upwards***.
+Computation of the global and target weights in a hierarchy begins with the Compare object on which `add_children()` was called and then proceeds *down* through that object's descendants.
+Because of this, *constructing* a hierarchy by beginning with Compare objects at higher levels and working down will result in weights at higher levels that have not been updated with their children's information.
+Calling `recompute()` on the hierarchy's *highest* Compare object after the hierarchy has been built insures that the global weights of the Compare objects and the target weights in the hierarchy are correctly computed.

 ### Compare.report()

-A report on the details of each Compare object is available.
+A report on the details of a Compare object is available.
 To return the report as a dictionary, call `report()` on the Compare object; to simultaneously print the information to the console in JSON format, set `show=True`.

 `Compare.report(show=False)`